-When carrying out an Endurance Strength Analysis is the Fatigue Evaluation.needs to be treated in a special way.
+A special case of the endurance strength alalysis is the Fatigue Evaluation.
 The characteristic bending point of the S-N curve (fatigue evaluation) is an important parameter which is often used for the dimensioning.
-The relationship of the maximum operational load to the fatigue evaluation is provided in the form of theperformance ratio.
-For this it is not necessary to know detailed load-time functions but just the maximum value of the loads and their form (alternating, tumescent, constant).
-The performance ratio is then calculated, presuming a worst-case scenario.
-If there is only a low performance ratio in the Fatigue Evaluation, then it is often possible to omit the comparatively time consuming Endurance Strength Analysis.
+The ratio between the maximum stress occurring during operation and the fatigue strength is expressed as the utilisation factor.
+It is not necessary to know detailed load-time functions, only the maximum values of the loads and their form (alternating, tumescent, constant).
+Assuming a worst-case scenario, the utilisation factor is calculated.
+If the Fatigue Evaluation shows only a low level of utilisation, the comparatively complex Endurance Strength Analysis can often be omitted.

-Our software winLIFE has been developed to use the established methods in a way which is as simple as possible to use.
-For winLIFE to be successful it is essential that the user has good basic knowledge in mechanical engineering.
-In our seminars (two days, three times a year) we cover the basics for a more detailed introduction to the theories of Endurance Strength and the use of our software.
-If required, we can assist the winLIFE user with his first projects.
-This gives the user a faster introduction to the methods and more confidence to correctly interpret his results.
-The publications and winLIFE video examples give an impression of the possibilities available.
+Our software winLIFE has been developed to make the application of established methods as simple as possible.
+To be able to use winLIFE successfully, the user must have a solid basic knowledge of mechanics, which is taught in our seminars (two days, three times a year) and forms the basis for an in-depth introduction to the theory of Endurance Strength and the application of our software.
+On request, we carry out initial projects with our customers to speed up the introduction to the methodology and provide confidence in the interpretation of results.
+The publications and winLIFE video examples give you a first impression of the application possibilities.